JJERANEK/VBA-challenge/README.md

             Range("P4").Value = Cells(Row, "I").Value
         End If
     Next Row

+'Changes cells color dependent on whether value is positive or negative

    For Row = 2 To lRow
         If IsEmpty(Cells(Row, "J").Value) Then Exit For